adamllryan/notes/CSE3461 - Wired Networks/08_security.md

 # DSA
 Shared secret, but much cheaper than RSA.
 We use public/private keys to exchange shared key, then use DSA shared key on top of that.

+# Authentication Protocols
+Our first try was to just declare who you are.
+It came with the problem that anyone could lie and say they were someone else

+The second try was to send an IP packet and then say who you were.
+This had the same issue where you could just spoof an IP.

+The third try included a secret password, which fixed the spoof issue.
+But now we can use a *playback attack* by recording the message and then sending it later.

+A modification of protocol 3.0 (now 3.1) encrypts the secret password.
+It has the same problem.

+Protocol *4.0* starts with identification, then the recipient sends a *random value* back and the sender then uses that to encrypt their data.
+It suffers from *man in the middle* attacks.